Industry projections suggest the shift in consumer spending is more of a flash point than a temporary flash-in-the-pan.

 On July 30th, Amazon reported $88.9 billion in revenue, up from $63.4 billion in Q2 2019.
 The e-commerce behemoth is only growing more powerful as e-commerce continues to pick up momentum making FBA (Fulfillment by Amazon) selling an extremely profitable business opportunity with the right resources and strategy.

-As retailers who have relied upon traditional retail flock to Amazon, e-commerce will only strengthen their advantages and continue to take a larger piece of the retail pie.
+As traditional retailers flock to Amazon, e-commerce will only grow stronger and continue to take a larger piece of the pie.
 But will the arrival of major first-party sellers take a chunk away from third-party sellers?

 So far, the answer has been an overwhelming no, as sales from 3P sellers continue to grow year-after-year.

-The demand from customers on Amazon has never been higher, with over 150 million Amazon Prime subscribers built into the customer base.
+The demand from customers on Amazon has never been higher, with over 150 million Amazon Prime subscribers.
 For years, the biggest barrier for an e-commerce breakthrough was product availability and customer convenience.

 Amazon has grown to an international powerhouse thanks to its platform designed to make the process of buying and selling online easy for those on both sides.
-On the seller side, Amazon has opened the doors for aspiring entrepreneurs by leveling the playing field with massive warehouses for storage and their state-of-the-art two-day Prime shipping logistical program.
+For sellers, Amazon has opened the doors for aspiring entrepreneurs with their massive warehouses for storage and their two-day Prime shipping program.

-These assets are enormous advantages that have simplified or entirely erased areas of concern for those with entrepreneurial ambitions, allowing them to spend their time and energy on finding the right product and maximizing their opportunities for success in the marketplace.
+These assets are advantages that have simplified or entirely erased areas of concern for those with entrepreneurial ambitions.

 While the light to jump into the e-commerce game is as green as ever, it won’t stay green forever.

-Every day, hour, and minute of experience you have on Amazon is valuable for growing your brand and maximizing your profits, and others will surely be entering the marketplace as the industry continues to grow.
+Every minute of experience you have on Amazon is valuable for growing your brand and maximizing your profits.
+Because each minute is more experience over others who will be entering the marketplace as the industry continues to grow.

 Fortune favors the bold and the informed

 At Viral Launch, we understand starting your online business can be an exciting, but intimidating leap.
-That’s why we at Viral Launch have made it our goal to provide everything you need to have the data and strategy to succeed.
+At Viral Launch, we’ve made it our goal to provide everything you need to have the data and strategy to succeed.
 If you haven’t already, sign up for a Viral Launch account today and gain access to your free trial to see all the powerful insights you can glean from our vast amount of Amazon data.
 With Viral Launch’s Product Discovery and Market Intelligence tools, you can scout the market to find winning products that align with your resources and goals.

-There’s likely to be no better time than right now to get your online business off the ground and be your own boss!
-Amazon’s seller-friendly platform, Viral Launch’s powerful data and invaluable insights, and an emerging market are the perfect storm for your entrepreneurial success!
+There’s likely to be no better time than now to get your online business off the ground and be your own boss!
+Amazon’s seller-friendly platform, Viral Launch’s powerful data, and an emerging market are the perfect storm for your entrepreneurial success!

 Keeping up with the incredible variety of rule changes, success tactics, and competitor strategies as an Amazon seller is a full-time job in and of itself.
 To add to your list of items to keep up on, Amazon has just announced upcoming changes to their fee schedules in three critical areas.